Sennae fructus

 Dried pods of the senna fruit.

 HMPC monograph: Well-established use: short-term treatment of occasional constipation.
-Intestinal cleansing before medical procedures.
-Use not longer than 1 week.
+Bowel cleansing before medical interventions.
+Use for no longer than 1 week.

 ESCOP monograph: short-term treatment for occasional constipation.

-Experiential medicine: conditions where soft stools are desired: e.g. anal fissures, hemorrhoids; rectal surgical procedures, bowel cleansing before diagnostic procedures.
+Empirical medicine: diseases in which soft stools are desired: e.g. anal fissures, hemorrhoids; rectal surgery, bowel cleansing before diagnostic procedures

 Pregnancy/nursing period